Investigators to probe failed Italian Vega C rocket launch | Technology

 A European investigation is being launched after the latest version of the Italian Vega C rocket failed on its second mission, with the loss of two Earth-imaging satellites.
 Launch firm Arianespace said on Wednesday an anomaly occurred two minutes and 27 seconds after the rocket left the pad in French Guiana, thwarting efforts to add two satellites to the Pleiades Neo constellation operated by Airbus.

+Until now, Europe has relied on the Vega programme for small payloads, Soyuz for medium ones and Ariane 5 for heavy missions.
+The Vega C failure is a further setback for European space operations after technical delays to the Ariane 6 launcher, coinciding with the loss of access to Russian launch capacity and a delay in the ExoMars rover mission due to the Ukraine war.

-In Milan, shares in Avio, the manufacturer of the rocket, fell as much as 11% after the second launch of the recently upgraded Vega C version - and the first commercial mission - ended in failure.
+Arianespace CEO Israel said a condition called "under-pressure" on the second stage of Vega C, known as Zefiro-40, had led to a "very serious anomaly" shortly after it ignited.
+In Milan, shares in Avio, which runs overall Vega manufacturing and itself makes the Zefiro-40 stage, fell as much as 11% following the loss of Vega C's first commercial mission.
 The stock was on track for its worst day since mid-September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)